AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-04-07-ES6#5-iterables-looping-and-array-improvements.md

 ### Array.from()

-Array.from() is the first of the many new array methods that ES6 introuced.
+Array.from() is the first of the many new array methods that ES6 introduced.

-It will take something **arrayish**, meaning something that looks like an array but it isnt, and transform it into a real array.
+It will take something **arrayish**, meaning something that looks like an array but it isn't, and transform it into a real array.

 ``` js
 <div class="fruits">